daryllft19/aws-monitoring/README.md

 ## Cron Configuration

-#### For some reason, cron in ubuntu needed a separate runner to contain the file as opposed to ami linux that we could just put the code straight
+#### Note: For some reason, cron in ubuntu needed a separate runner to contain the file as opposed to ami linux that we could just put the code straight

 ```
 # After ensuring that the script works, we can setup the cron config